 Having arthritis can make your joints swollen and stiff, which can limit how far you can bend or move your shoulders, hands, head and neck.
 This can make it harder to grasp or turn the steering wheel, apply the brake and gas pedals, put on your safety belt or look over your shoulder to check your blind spot.icsw.nhtsa.gov

-I would recommend that you speak to your physician about getting a driving evaluation by an Occupational Therapist (OT) who specializes in driving skills.
+I would recommend that you speak to your physician about getting a driving evaluation by an Occupational Therapist (OT) who specializes in driving skills and mobility aids for drivers.

 This specially trained OT will be able to help you identify the specific driving skills that your arthritis may be affecting and then give you the recommendations and tools to help you drive safely.

-If your physician is not familiar with an OT who can do this you can search for a driving rehabilitation specialist here.
+If your physician is not familiar with Occupational Therapy or an OT who can do this you can search for a driving rehabilitation specialist here.

 Car Adaptations For Arthritis